 Perhaps other Andrew Lloyd Webber shows will survive half-century?
 After all, there is a reason that he is the only person across any musical genre (composer, songwriter, producer, hip-hop mogul, rock legend, Et al.) to amass BILLIONAIRE status.
-I suppose other works of his, including Phantom of the Opera, Joseph and the Amazing Technicolor Dreamcoat, or Cats (coming to Playhouse Square in June) all stand a fighting chance.

-“The key was it was done through music and no dialog.
+“The key was that it was done through music and no dialogue.
 It’s all singing.
 It’s not anybody trying to tell a story.
 The whole premise that Andrew Lloyd Weber and Tim Rice came up with when they first did the album was to look at the man called Jesus of Nazareth through the eyes of his contemporaries; friends or foes,” Neeley explained.
 “You saw the human side of Jesus of Nazareth and what he was going through.
 People can relate to that themselves.
 It puts a human touch to it.
 That’s the key to it.
-That’s what people have said to me over the years.
-‘Oh, it’s great to see the human side of Jesus.’”
+That’s what people have said to me over the years: ‘Oh, it’s great to see the human side of Jesus.’”

 The show’s success was by no means guaranteed out of the gate.
 According to Neeley, JCS is the first rock opera to ever be made into a film.

 “Studios, in general, didn’t give us a shot at all, but we had a brilliant, genius director in Norman Jewison who loved the original album and really believed in the project,” Neeley said.
 “He really did it all himself.
 He wrote the screenplay, put it all together, and scouted locations.
 When we finished it, he talked to studios and showed them a preview and Universal Studios decided to go for it.“

 The rest…is rock opera history!